adrianskelton/adrianproject4/README.md

   - This is the main model for the website to function.
 I based this off the walkthrough I think therefore I blog.
 Adjusted the layout a bit to fit the website function as a worldwide sharing platform for recipes in mind.

 #### Comment Model
- - The comment model allows logged in users to
+ - The comment model allows logged in users to comment on recipes.

-#### Category Model
+#### Like Model
   - The custom model.
-  - Enable users to place recipes in different categories.
+  - Enable users to like recipes.
-  - Make it possible to "sort" recipes by categories.

 [Back to top ⇧](#table-of-contents)

 ## User Experience